 Each Domaine, or winery, has a different take on how they like to manage the vendange.
 Some are almost militant in their directions, others opt for the more casual route.
-Last year I had a taste of the first, and this year the second.
+I have had a taste of the first, and the second.
 I will say, I much prefer the second.

 The style is often dependent on the size of the winery, or rather the quantity of grapes that need to be brought in.
 Larger wineries need more people, hence the need to manage it all with a bit more diligence.